|Energy Consumption by Energy Product 2012-2016|

 |Aviation Transport Fuels||2,269||1,789||1,671||1,298||1,175|

 Purchases of electricity accounted for 34% of the total energy purchase costs by enterprises in 2016 (see Headline Table).
 Purchases of natural gas accounted for a further 23% followed by aviation transport fuels (16%) and road transport fuels (14%).
 Total energy costs rose from €8 billion in 2009 (the first year of this series) to €9.3 billion in 2012 but they have since decreased to €7.5 billion in 2016 (see Table 2C).

-The mix of energy products used by Irish enterprises in 2015 is given in Figure 1.
-In terms of ktoe, natural gas accounted for 30% of the total kilotonnes of oil equivalent with aviation fuels accounting for a further 23%.
-Solid fuels comprised another 15% and electricity a further 13%.
-The use of energy from renewables and from waste increased from 217 ktoe in 2009 to 334 ktoe in 2015 or by 54% over the six years (see Table 2A).
+The mix of energy products used by Irish enterprises in 2016 is given in Figure 1.
+In terms of kilotonnes of oil equivalent (ktoe), natural gas accounted for 33% of the total ktoe with aviation fuels accounting for a further 24%.
+Solid fuels comprised another 14% and electricity an additional 13% (see Table 2A).

 |This release is based on the National Accounts residence principle.
 This means that energy used abroad by enterprises resident in Ireland is included.
 Energy used in Ireland by foreign resident enterprises is not included.
 See Background Notes for more information.|